 Once again, LOCATION!

 If there is one thing that we can't stress enough, this is the most important factor in fishing.
-Because Highliner Lodge and Charters Inc. is located within 10 miles of the Gulf of Alaska (95% of lodges in southeast Alaska are located about 125 miles from the Ocean—see map), we don't rely on one particular run of salmon that spawn in a particular river system.
+Because Highliner Lodge & Charters is located within 10 miles of the Gulf of Alaska (95% of lodges in southeast Alaska are located about 125 miles from the Ocean—see map), we don't rely on one particular run of salmon that spawn in a particular river system.

 We are catching king salmon from hundreds of salmon runs that are destined for local Alaskan rivers as well as Canadian, Washington, Oregon, and California river systems.
 This means we have a steady supply of king salmon beginning in May and continuing into September!
 The further inland and south a lodge is located the more reliant you are on local fish alone.
 Those fish bound for a river system down south migrate down the outer coast, and very few of them show up in the inner coastal waters of southeast Alaska.
 Some lodges (located many miles away from the Gulf of Alaska) have a king salmon season lasting only two to three weeks, and your timing is critical.